grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 When the method has a streaming response, grpc-gateway handles that by emitting a newline-separated stream of "chunks".
-Each chunk is an envelope that can container either a response message or an error.
+Each chunk is an envelope that can contain either a response message or an error.
 Only the last chunk will include an error, and only when the RPC handler ends abnormally (i.e. with an error code).